 - February 1st - Reflection Due

-- January 29th - Indigeous Awareness Week *Students may select one event from schedule to attend, which students will discuss and reflect about for this module.
+- January 30th~February 2 - Indigeous Awareness Week *Students may select one event from schedule to attend, which students will discuss and reflect about for this module.

 - March 8th - Independent Option: *Students may choose to attend Aboriginal Friendship Centre event, Native Courtworker elders night, Musqueam 101 or another event of choice.